FABtotum/fabui-colibri/README.md

 the first Operating System in the world completely developed for 3D printing.

-## Fabui-colibri beta is ready for testing
+## Fabui-colibri beta testing is closed
-The FABtotum Development Team is pleased to announce that the public beta release of **Fabui-colibri** is now available.

-This beta release is made available to allow a broad user base to test and evaluate the next major version, but is not recommended for production use at this stage.

-Beta will be available for 42 days from 23/02/2017 to 06/04/2017

-Help us gathering bugs!
+Thanks to all of you guys for your important and precious contribution, is time to go live now!
+From now the Development Team will temporarily ignore all new issues to focus on the official release At the same time as the official release we'll announce the winners of "The Colibri Effect" contest

+**Fabui-colibri 1.0** will be released soon

 ## Support & Contributing
 Please [open an issue](https://github.com/FABtotum/fabui-colibri/issues/new) for support